top of page

 Dried Starter

-If you have purchased our dried starter from us and are looking what to do next you are in the right spot.
-Below are step by step instructions for how to get your starter back to life and making delicious breads and pastries for you at home!
+If you’ve purchased our dried starter and are wondering what to do next, you’re in the right place.
+Below you’ll find step-by-step instructions to bring your starter back to life so you can start baking delicious breads and pastries at home!

 Steps For Hydrating Your Dried Burread Starter